alexjackhughes/youtube-api/README.md

 _Expose an API endpoint, that when hit will store youtube video titles and **publishedAt** dates for the **GlobalCyclingNetwork** and **globalmtb** YouTube channels to a database.
 We only want to store videos that match the filter criteria_

-This API is built with Node/Express + Amazon's RDS for the database.
+This API is built with Node/Express + Amazon's RDS (running MySQL) for the database.

 ## Getting Started